 Greene LK, Clayton JB, Rothman RS, Semel BP, Semel MA, Gillespie TR, Wright PC, and Drea CM (2019).
 Local habitat, not phylogenetic relatedness, predicts gut microbiota better within folivorous than frugivorous lemur lineages.
 Biology Letters, 15(6). https://doi.org/10.1098/rsbl.2019.0028 Recent Research Experience

 Presently 'In the Lab' I am working on my dissertation research which aims to better understand how the size and organization of the brain have coevolved with ecology and behavior (i.e., habitat/ environment, diet, life history, sociality) in primates and other mammals.
 This research is in conjunction with the Smaers Lab. (https://smaerslab.com)

-Madagascar My masters thesis entitled "Does anthropogenic disturbance affect the diversity and size of seeds dispersed by lemurs?" was completed in August of 2017.
+Madagascar - 2017 to 2019 My masters thesis entitled "Does anthropogenic disturbance affect the diversity and size of seeds dispersed by lemurs?" was completed in August of 2017.
 For this research project I collected faecal samples from four diurnal lemur species in Ranomafana National Park across a gradient of anthropogenic disturbance.

-Malaysian Borneo The Stability of Altered Forest Ecosystems (SAFE) project is one of the world's largest ongoing ecological experiments.
+Malaysian Borneo - 2017 The Stability of Altered Forest Ecosystems (SAFE) project is one of the world's largest ongoing ecological experiments.
 I took part on a 3-week field course which involved the taxonomic ID of plants, vertebrates, and invertebrates, and involved hands-on experience designing, collecting, and handling ecological, biogeochemical, and biodiversity data.
 I received valuable experience conducting research in both the secondary and primary rainforest environments.